aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 }
 ```

-##### Migrating from NewSession with aws.Config options.
+##### Migrating from NewSession with aws.Config options
-In this example we will show how to migrate overriding of `aws.Config` values during configuration loading.
+The example shows how to migrate overriding of `aws.Config` values during configuration loading.
 One or more
 `config.With*` helper functions can be provided to `config.LoadDefaultConfig` to override the loaded configuration
 values.
 In this example the AWS Region is overridden to `us-west-2` using the
 [config.WithRegion]({{< apiref "config#WithRegion" >}}) helper function.